 The designs for Minakari are usually traditional symmetrical patterns like arabesque, flower and bird on a floral background, and historical religious monuments.
 The more detailed complicated designs, the more expensive the craft would be.
 It can be washed with lukewarm water and a sponge.

 The process of Minakari is as follows: First, the metal- nowadays usually copper- is shaped by the craftsman.
 Then, he covers it with a white glaze.
-Next, he puts the body into the furnace at a temperature about 800˚ C, and recoats it with a higher quality glaze and heats it again.
+Next, he puts the body into the furnace at a temperature of about 800˚ C, recoats it with a higher quality glaze, and heats it again.
 This process is usually repeated three to four times.
 Now, the craftsman can design and paint the metal body.
 Finally, the craftsman sends the painted metal dish to the furnace to stabilize the color.

 From among the samples of ancient Iranian Enameling, there are Sassanid plates discovered in Armenia, kept in Islamic Arts Museum, Berlin.
 One of the oldest samples of Minakari is a pair of earrings, discovered in Nahavand, dating back to 800-700 B.C.
 An Achaemenid gold armband ornamented with Minakari is exhibited in Victoria and Albert Museum, London.

-Minakari reached its peak at the time of Seljuk period.
-Enameled brass dishes were common at that time and were exported to other neighbor countries too.
-During the Mongols period, Persian Minakari witnessed great changes, and the Arabic inscriptions turned into the pictures of the garment and appearance of the Persian courtiers.
+Minakari reached its peak at the time of the Seljuk period.
+Enameled brass dishes were common at that time and were exported to other neighboring countries too.
+During the Mongols period, Persian Minakari witnessed great changes, and the Arabic inscriptions turned into pictures of the garment and appearance of the Persian courtiers.
 At the time of Safavids, arabesque designs were added to the designs, and the red color was used more than ever.
 The prevalent designs were the royal banquets, hunting, and horse riding on the silver.